NVIDIA/aistore/docs/transformations.md

 There are a couple of steps that are required to make the transformation work:
 1. Target should be able to execute `kubectl` meaning that the binary should be in the `$PATH`.
-2. `AIS_NODE_NAME = spec.nodeName` variable must be set inside the target pod's container (see more [here](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/)).
+2. `K8S_HOST_NAME = spec.nodeName` variable must be set inside the target pod's container (see more [here](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/)).
     Example:
     ```yaml
       containers:
       - env:
-         - name: AIS_NODE_NAME
+         - name: K8S_HOST_NAME
            valueFrom:
              fieldRef:
                fieldPath: spec.nodeName